born 19th November 1852 in Balerno

 He was obviously highly thought of by his fellow Club Members as, being half the age of the Founder Members and many early supporters of the Club, by the fifth Supper in 1885 he wasn’t only President, but he also proposed the Immortal Memory of Burns.

 Together with George Y. Robertson it might be argued that David was the engine that drove the Club from year to year in those early days.

-When George Robertson, in his role of Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, David B. Fairbairn was one of those incuded.
-The presentation was printed by Club Member A. G. Moir (at his own expense) and a copy of the printed version is included in the Club Minute Book of the period.
+When George Robertson, in his role of Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, David B. Fairbairn was included.
+The presentation was printed by Club Member A. G. Moir and a copy included in the Club Minute Book.
 The layout has been adapted for our website and can be viewed at Ragged Rhymes .